obscraft23/SlimeChunkFinderAddonBE/README.md

 日本語は[こちら](https://github.com/obscraft23/SlimeFinderAddonBE/blob/main/docs/README_jp.md)

-This resource pack is a in-game slime chunk finder for Minecraft Bedrock eddition.
+This resource pack is an in-game slime chunk finder for Minecraft Bedrock eddition.

 Latest release (ver.
-1.0.0) is [here]().
+1.0.0) is available [here]().

 ## Installation
 * You have to activate **"Molang features"** if you want to use all the utilities in the pack.